salesforce/sfdx-lwc-jest/README.md

 ## Resolving External Lightning Web Components

 If a Lightning web component isn't located in the local `lwc` directory of your Salesforce DX project, you must mock it in your Jest tests.
-This package includes a set of mocks for all components in the `lightning` namespace.
+This package includes a set of stubs for all components in the `lightning` namespace.

-### Lightning Namespaced Component Mocks
+### Lightning Namespaced Component Stubs

-When this package is installed, a new set of mocks for all `lightning` namespaced components is generated into the `lightning-mocks` folder.
-These mocks are generated based off the `lwc-standard.json` metadata file.
-The mocks are auto-generated and the Jest resolver automatically uses these mocks in the tests.
-These work out-of-the-box, you don't need to do anything.
+This package ships with stubs for the `lightning` base components.
+They are located in the `src/lightning-stubs` directory.
+These stubs will automatically get used when running tests through `lwc-jest`.
+You can override the default provided stub for your project by overriding the `moduleNameMapper` config as described below in the [Other Component Mocks](#other-component-mocks) section.

 ### Other Component Mocks